-There are so many ways you can do your bit this Endangered Species Day, and even any other day of the year!
+There are so many ways you can do your bit on this day and even any other day of the year!
 Donations and adoption make great gifts to any animal enthusiast.
 Show your support and take action to save your favorite species.
-We have listed below, just some ideas on how you can celebrate Endangered Species Day today;
+We have listed below, just some ideas on how you can celebrate;

-- Take Action – Donate today to any of your preferred charities or organizations.
+Take Action – Donate today to one of your preferred endangered species charity or organizations.
 Adopt an animal to help with their conservation.
 We have listed different ways you can show your support on our Project Ocean page

-- Help Spread the Word via Social Media – Share an Endangered Species Day story or wildlife message with your friends and family.
+Help Spread the Word via Social Media – Share a story or wildlife message with your friends and family.
 Make sure to include #EndangeredSpeciesDay in your tweet.

-- Update your Facebook Cover Photo – Show your support for endangered species with a photo of your favorite wildlife species.
+Update your Facebook Cover Photo – Show your support with a photo of your favorite wildlife.
 Let us know you did it by tagging @OceanScubaDive

-- Attend an Endangered Species Day Event – Events are held across the country to highlight endangered species stories.
+Attend an Event – Events are held across the country to highlight some of the stories.

-A species can be any one number of life form, from a mammal, a coral, a fungus, a tree to an insect or sponge.
+A species can be any number of life forms, from a mammal, a coral, a fungus, a tree to an insect, or sponge.
 They can be found in all kinds of places too.
-Some are found in near boiling water, frozen wastelands, forests, underground rivers or evening living almost their whole lives in mid-air.
+Some are found in near-boiling water, frozen wastelands, forests, underground rivers, or evenings living almost their whole lives in mid-air.

 Together, we and they make up the entire life on this planet.
 Once all together, we call this range and breadth of life “biodiversity”.
 Many people and organizations have taken it upon them to make their life’s mission to protect this array of life, this biodiversity.

 How Much Diversity of Life is There on Earth?